proximax-storage/rust-xpx-supercontracts-sdk/README.md

 xpx_supercontracts_sdk = "0.1"
 ```

-To start new development new Supercontrac follow this steps:
+To start new development new Supercontract follow this steps:
 1. `cargo new sc-app`

 2. Add to `Cargo.toml`: